 - Flushes Out Toxins

-Having a stable sleeping cycle will the same bedtime and wake up time, even on the weekends.
+Having a stable sleeping cycle means the same bedtime and wake up time, even on the weekends.
 Stick to a Routine.
 The trick to a healthy sleep cycle is to get into a routine.
-Make Mornings Bright.
-Light tells your body’s clock when it’s time to wake up and keep the night Dark.
+Make Mornings Bright and Keep the Night Dark.
+Light tells your body’s clock when it’s time to wake up.
 At night, dim the lights to cue your body that it’s time for sleep.
 Set your alarm earlier and earlier each day.
 Just like you gradually scaled back your bedtime, you should do the same with your wake up time.

-Being well rested helps improve your memory and Be more creative!
+Being well-rested helps improve your memory and helps you be more creative!

 Researchers at Harvard University and Boston College found that people seem to strengthen the emotional components of a memory during sleep, which may help spur the creative process.

 A 2009 study in the journal Pediatrics found that children ages seven and eight who got less than about eight hours of sleep a night were more likely to be hyperactive, inattentive, and impulsive.